-- 1. The SEC operates with an open exchange policy governing the exchange of game video.
-Therefore, all schools are required to provide video of all matches to other SEC programs.
-All teams must use Spiidio software as the primary means for transferring women's soccer video within the conference; - 2.
-All SEC women's soccer programs should purchase the Spiidio software, after which unique accounts (folders) will be developed for each school.
-Video from each contest shall be uploaded into Spiidio under the program's playing schedule that will be posted by the Conference Office.
-All games shall remain on Spiidio until the season is complete: - 3.
+- 1. The Conference operates with an open exchange policy governing the exchange of game video.
+All schools are required to provide video of all matches to other Conference programs.
+All teams must use Spiidio software as the primary means for transferring women's soccer video within the Conference; - 2.
+All programs should purchase the Spiidio software, after which unique accounts (folders) will be developed for each school.
+Video from each contest shall be uploaded into Spiidio under the program's playing schedule that will be posted by the Conference office.
+All games shall remain on Spiidio until the season is complete; - 3.
 The video being uploaded shall be filmed from midfield and HD quality and shall be the "coaches copy" (i.e. the video the program uses for its own purposes); - 4.
 Teams are responsible for uploading video to Spiidio by 11a.m. local time following the day of their match.
-For conference matches, only the home team shall be required to upload video of the match.
+For Conference matches, only the home team shall be required to upload video of the match.
 Each institution will have the ability to download any match from any program; - 5.
-No member institution shall exchange video or provide a scouting report to any non-conference institution regarding SEC teams - 6.
+No institution shall exchange video or provide a scouting report to any non-conference institution regarding Conference teams - 6.
 If an extenuating circumstance prevents an institution from uploading game film by the specified deadline, the institution shall immediately notify each institution and the Conference office to communicate the issue and expected time upload will be available.
-If the issue is unable to be resolved to upload via Spiidio, the institution must provide a DVD to every SEC institution within 48 hours following the match.
+If the issue is unable to be resolved to upload via Spiidio, the institution must provide a DVD (or electronic copy) to every Conference institution within 48 hours following the match.